kodecocodes/swift-algorithm-club/Array2D/README.markdown

 # Array2D

-In C and Objective-C, you can write the following line,
+In C or in Objective-C,we can write the following line,

 	int cookies[9][7];

 to make a 9x7 grid of cookies.
 This creates a two-dimensional array of 63 elements.
-To find the cookie at column 3 and row 6, you can write:
+To find the cookie at column 3 and row 6, we can write:

 	myCookie = cookies[3][6];

 This statement is not acceptable in Swift.

 To create a multi-dimensional array in Swift, you can write:

 ```swift
 var cookies = [[Int]]()